coreos/rpm-ostree/docs/manual/treefile.md

     possible values:
     * "both": the default, kernel data goes in /boot and /usr/lib/ostree-boot
     * "legacy": Now an alias for "both"; historically meant just "boot"
-    * "new": kernel data goes in /usr/lib/ostree-boot
+    * "new": kernel data goes in /usr/lib/ostree-boot and /usr/lib/modules

  * `etc-group-members`: Array of strings, optional: Unix groups in this list will be stored in `/etc/group` instead of `/usr/lib/group`.
 Use